S2-group/green-lab/Lab 1/ex1/EnergiBridge.md

 This will:

-* Run the command `sleep 5` for 5 seconds
+* Run the command `sleep` for 5 seconds
 * Record resource usage data
 * Save results in `test.csv`

 ## Step 2: Observe Terminal Output

-You should see a message similar to:
+When the process finishes, you should see a message similar to:

 ```bash
 Energy consumption in joules: 253.86045820617682 for 5.1230927 sec of execution.